From Couch to Keyboard: Safe Online Practices for Remote Workers

 Firewalls act as digital sentinels, shielding your devices from harmful elements.
 They control incoming and outgoing network traffic based on security rules, filtering data to keep the bad out and the good in.

-For remote workers, understanding and enabling firewalls is vital to maintain security.
+For remote workers, understanding and enabling firewalls is vital to maintaining security.
 Here's a brief guide for both Microsoft and Mac users:

 Don't overlook the importance of firewalls.
 They're your first line of defense in the digital realm, and understanding how to enable them is crucial for your remote work security.